 Complicated jobs with several sales and return transactions makes the process muddy.
 Distributors may use bolt-on job management systems that further complicate the SPA price tracking necessary to support the intended profit on every sales transaction.
 Finding someone who has the time to ensure the programs are cohesively working properly on every transaction is assumed rather than studied.

-Distributors will hold invoices for some reason unrelated to the SPA and could miss a window for claiming.
+Distributors will hold invoices for some reason unrelated to the special pricing agreement and could miss a window for claiming.

 Failure for the distributor to communicate well with the vendor causes all kinds of headaches.
-SPAs expire without proper management and oversite.
+Special pricing agreement's expire without proper management and oversite.

-The SPA process is complicated, making management of the SPAs a chaotic task.
+The special pricing agreement process is complicated, making management of the SPAs a chaotic task.

-Did you know there are up to 12 people involved in one SPA for just one item?
+Did you know there are up to 12 people involved in one special pricing agreement for just one item?
 Not everyone understands all the steps that are necessary to support an SPA.
 It’s surprising the distributor and manufacturer get anything right!

 Some suppliers are easy to work with while other are difficult by insisting the distributor follows a more complicated claim method.

-In the end, the distributor should never have to take a hit to their bottom line due to a SPA.
-No doubt, managing all the SPA agreements and price sheets is a monumental task.
+In the end, the distributor should never have to take a hit to their bottom line due to a special pricing agreement.
+No doubt, managing all the special pricing agreements and price sheets is a monumental task.
 But, if these deals are not managed correctly with focused resources and well-trained employees on the front end, the back end will suffer.